Here are 11 of the best quotes from the Rangers and Scotland legend Ally McCoist

 Can you believe it has been almost 25 years since Ally McCoist hung up his boots in favour of the presenting mic?

-Scorer of 355 Rangers goals during his career, McCoist celebrates his 63rd birthday this week, and fans from across the country have already sent their well-wishes to the former Scotland international, such is his popularity as a pundit and former Ibrox and Tartan Army hero.
+Scorer of 355 Rangers goals during his career, McCoist celebrates his 63rd birthday on 24 September, and fans from across the country have already sent their well-wishes to the former Scotland international, such is his popularity as a pundit and former Ibrox and Tartan Army hero.

 A former Ballon d’Or nominee and SFWA Footballer of the Year, the Bellshill-born frontman won 10 Scottish titles, 9 Scottish Cups, and the Scottish League Cup during his time as a Rangers player, before becoming the Ibrox manager in 2012 and winning both the Scottish Third Division and Scottish Second Division.